ScarfDemon/Loan-Default-Prediction-AiCore/README.md

-# Loan-Default-Prediction-AiCore
+# Loan-Default-Prediction
 ## Summary
-A short set of taster sessions by AiCore.
 Machine learning using `sklearn` models used for loan repayment prediciton for the next month given the (defaulter) status of the previous 12 months.
 The best model found using `sklearn` predicition and metrics was found to be the `RandomForestCLassifier()` model.

 I completed this project independantly over a week with the guidance of the supervisor, during which we would break off into groups and also discuss our different solutions.
 I really enjoyed these sessions, and although it was challenging for me, I enjoyed the learning process!